TeoSazima/Valid-Calculator/README.md

 Tento program byl vytvořen jako demonstrační projekt pro validaci a ~~generování kódů~~.

 Pokud máte jakékoli dotazy nebo připomínky, neváhejte mě kontaktovat.

-# EN: Code for Generating and Validating Codes

-## Description

-This C++ program allows generating and validating codes according to specific rules.
-The program has two main functions:
-1. ~~Generate a valid code.~~ (Not ready yet)
-2. Validate the provided code.

-## Code Validity Rules

-The code consists of four parts, each part having 4 characters (numbers or letters).
-The format of the code is `XXXX-XXXX-XXXX-XXXX`.
-The code's validity is determined by the following rules:

-1. The sum of the ASCII values of each part must be divisible by 6.
-2. The entire code must contain at least one lowercase letter.
-3. The entire code must contain at least one uppercase letter.
-4. The entire code must contain at least one digit.
-5. The sum of all digits in the code must not exceed 30.
-6. The code must not contain the letter "P".
-7. The code must contain at least one letter "S".
-8. The code must not start with a letter.
-9. The code must not end with the number 4.

-## How to Use

-1. Download and open the project in a compatible C++ development environment.
-2. Compile and run the program.
-3. Choose the operation you want to perform:
-    - 1 to generate a valid code.
-    - 2 to validate a provided code.
-4. If you choose option 2, enter the code you want to validate in the format `XXXX-XXXX-XXXX-XXXX`.
-5. The program will display the results of each test and determine whether the code is valid or not.

-## Example

-Example of a valid code: `1S33-1113-1113-123x`

-When validating a code, the program will perform the following tests and display the results:

-1. Test for divisibility of the ASCII value sums by 6.
-2. Test for the presence of a lowercase letter.
-3. Test for the presence of an uppercase letter.
-4. Test for the presence of a digit.
-5. Test for the sum of all digits.
-6. Test for the absence of the letter "P".
-7. Test for the presence of the letter "S".
-8. Test to ensure the code does not start with a letter.
-9. Test to ensure the code does not end with the number 4.

-## Author

-This program was created as a demonstration project for validating and ~~generating codes~~.

-If you have any questions or comments, feel free to contact me.